MritunjayKumar07/Freshers-Fullstack-.NET-Developer-Intriview-Practice/Q/CSharp/CSharpQuestions.md

   </details>

 - <details>
-    <summary>What happens when a "runtime error occurs" in a program?</summary>
+    <summary>What happens when a "runtime error occurs" in a program?⭐</summary>
     <hr/>
     When a runtime error occurs, the **`program terminates`** and the program gets **`abnormally terminated`** without executing the next line of code when the error happened.

-  Whenever any error occurs in the program, the exception class is triggered, and it abnormally terminates the program.
+    `Whenever any error occurs in the program, the exception class is triggered, and it abnormally terminates the program.`
     <hr/>
   </details>

 - <details>
-    <summary>What is an Exception in C#?</summary>
+    <summary>What is an Exception in C#?⭐</summary>
     <hr/>
     An Exception is a mechanism in C# to handle errors that occur during runtime.
 Exceptions are classes derived from the `Exception` class of the `System` namespace.
 They are thrown by the .NET CLR or by code in the program using the `throw` keyword.
     <hr/>